wultra/powerauth-server/docs/PowerAuth-Server-0.23.0.md

 Both Spring and Axis2 clients have been updated to support version `3.1` of PowerAuth protocol.
 The most important change is in the method which provides information about the activation status:

-- `getActivationStatus(activationId)` method no longer provides `encryptedStatusBlob` in the response, so it's no longer usable for RESTful API implementation.
+- `getActivationStatus(activationId)` method no longer provides `encryptedStatusBlob` in the response, so it's no longer usable for PowerAuth standard RESTful API implementation.
 - `getActivationStatusWithEncryptedStatusBlob(activationId, challenge)` is a new method that returns an activation information, together with the `encryptedStatusBlob` (and `encryptedStatusBlobNonce`, if `V3.1` mobile client is getting the status)

-The reason for the change is that the original function is no longer usable for RESTful API implementation purposes, because the `challenge` parameter is now required for `V3.1` status blob encryption.
+The reason for the change is that the original function is no longer usable for PowerAuth standard RESTful API implementation purposes, because the `challenge` parameter is now required for `V3.1` status blob encryption.